Snooker World Records

 By winning the 2010 Party Casino Premier League Ronnie O'Sulivan became the first man to win a single professional title on nine separate occasions, surpassing Steve Davis' previous record of eight.
 He also won in 2011 to make it 10.

-Most points scored in a single frame was 192.
-Peter Lines (England) won 108-84 in a frame versus Dominic Dale (Wales) in the fourth round of the 2012 Wuxi Classic qualifiers.
-Dale conceded 14 fouls (value 60) to Lines' 8 (36).
+Most points scored in a single frame was 195.
+Mark J Williams (Wales) won 101-94 in a frame versus Ding Junhui (China) in the quarterfinals of the 2023 UK Championship.
+Williams conceded 12 fouls (value 53) to Ding's 3 (12) (details).

 Bob Clark entered the Seniors competition in the Pontins Open 2007.
 His son and partner came to watch and decided to go shopping.
 Two and a half hours later they returned and were surprised to find the match still in progress.
 On asking what frame it was they were shocked to hear it was still the first.
 This frame involved three reracks and lasted 2 hours and 50 mins!